dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 1. Only the minimal information necessary for model training (the model parameter deltas) is transmitted.
 The updates will never contain more information than the data from which they derive, and typically will contain much less.
 2. The model update is ephemeral, lasting only long enough to be  transmitted and incorporated into the global model.
 Thus while the model aggregator needs to be trusted enough to be given access to each client’s model parameter deltas, only the final, trained model is supplied to end users for inference.
 Typically any one client’s contribution to that final model is negligible.

-A simple join between an anonymized datasets and one of many publicly available, non-anonymized ones, can re-identify anonymized data.
-What do I mean by that, let me explain with classic example of Netflix.
+<span class='saddlebrown'>A simple join between an anonymized datasets and one of many publicly available, non-anonymized ones, can re-identify anonymized data.</span> What do I mean by that, let me explain with classic example of Netflix.
+In 2007, Netflix offered $1 Million prize money by [hosting competition](https://www.kaggle.com/netflix-inc/netflix-prize-data) on Kaggle with objective to achieve a 10% improvement in its recommedation system.
+The data that Netflix provided for competition consits of movie rating on scale 1 to 5 for 480189 users.
+In order to protect their customer’s privacy, they removed personal information and replaced IDs with random IDs.
+But probing into dataset further, [researchers](https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf) linked the Netflix dataset with IMDb to de-anonymize the Netflix dataset using the dates on which a user rated certain movies and the result was they successfully identified the Netflix records of known users, uncovering their apparent political preferences and other potentially sensitive information. *Your data reflects you.*

+The most indirect way to infer information about the training data requires only the ability to query the model several times.
+Anyone with indirect access to the model via an API can attempt to attack it in this way.
+This attack vector is not unique (or any more dangerous) in federated learning.

 <p align="center">
 <img src='/images/fl/privacy.png' width="50%"/>
 </p>

-<span class='red'>Is the data communicated through federated learning really anonymous and secured?
-There are primarily two methods, namely secure aggregation and differential privacy to ensure that the data communicated stays anonymized.</span>
+Now the question we all want answer to<span class='red'>Is the data communicated through federated learning really anonymous and secured?
+There are primarily two methods, namely <span class='orange'>secure aggregation</span> and <span class='orange'>differential privacy</span> to ensure that the data communicated stays anonymized.</span>

 ## Secure Aggeration